katjanewilson/Propensity-Score-Weighting/README.md

 ## Matched (Unweighted)  262.
 102
 ## Unmatched             361.
 45
 ```
-IPTW and SW weights can be hand-coded, or assigned using the `PSweight` package:
+IPTW and SW weights can be hard-coded, or assigned using the `PSweight` package:

 ``` r
 working_data$treatment_identifier <- ifelse(working_data$treatment == 1, "inclusion", "non-inclusion")